AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-3-create-a-mobile-in-app-campaign.md

 3. On the **[!UICONTROL Review to activate] screen**, click the **[!UICONTROL Activate] button**.

 ![activate](/help/summit/l820-lab-workbook/assets/3-1-4-2-activate.png)

->[!TAB 3.2 - Create a custom trigger for your in-app message]

 ### Exercise - 3.2 Create a custom trigger